expyriment/documentation/Installation.macOS.rst

 Offline
 -------

+If you don't have an internet connection on the computer you want to install Expyriment on, you can download the necessary packages on a different computer that has, and then transfer them to the target computer and install them there.
+After installation your can use Expyriment like any other Python package.

 **On an computer with internet connection (same OS, architecture and Python version!)**

 1. On the Desktop, create a directory called ``Expyriment_Installation``